-To establish the necessity for continuing maintenance treatment, specific objective goals should be set and measured.
+To establish the necessity for continuing maintenance treatment, specific target goals should be set and monitored.

-To determine whether therapeutic goals can be upheld in the absence of clinical interventions, longer and longer therapeutic withdrawal trials will be tried.
+To determine if therapeutic goals can be upheld in the truancy of clinical treatments, longer and longer therapeutic withdrawal studies will be tried.

-A trial without maintenance therapy should start within a year and every year after that.
+A trial without improvement therapy should start within one year and every year after that.

-An ongoing patient self-management programme carried out by the patient on a regular basis and a self-directed pain management programme started as required should be included in the treatment of chronic knee symptoms:
+An ongoing patient self-management program carried out by the patient regularly and a self-directed pain management program is started as required in the treatment of chronic neck symptoms:

-To encourage physical activity and/or work activities despite persistent pain, with the aim of preserving function, a continuous clinically appropriate self-management programme should be implemented.
-This programme is typically independent, home-based, and self-directed, and it is developed jointly by the provider and patient.
+To motivate physical activity and work activities notwithstanding persistent pain, to preserve function, an ongoing clinically suitable self-management plan should be put into place.
+This plan is typically independent, home-based, and self-directed, and it is developed cooperatively by the contributor and patient.

-A self-directed pain management plan should be created in addition to the self-management programme so that the patient can start it if their symptoms get worse and their ability to function declines.
+A self-directed ache management strategy should be created in augmentation to the self-management scheme so that the patient can start it if their symptoms get worse and their ability to function declines.

-Reinstatement of continuing maintenance may be acceptable if a decline in ability to maintain function is proven.
+Resuming continuous maintenance may be appropriate if a decline in the ability to sustain function is proven.